-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GH5 provides a faster frame rate than the A7R III.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GH5 provides a faster frame rate than the A7R III.
 It can shoot movie footage at 4K/60p, while the Sony is limited to 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a slightly higher resolution than the one in the GH5 (3686k vs 3680k dots).
-The following table reports on some other key feature differences and similarities of the Sony A7R III, the Panasonic GH5, and comparable cameras.
+The adjacent table lists some of the other core features of the Sony A7R III and Panasonic GH5 along with similar information for a selection of comparators.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Sony A7R III (⇒ rgt)||3686||no||3.0||1440||tilting||YES||8000||10.0||no||YES|

 |Panasonic GH5 (⇒ lft)||3680||no||3.2||1620||swivel||YES||8000||12.0||no||YES|